List of DC Comics characters: D: Dracula

 Dracula is a character appearing in American comic books published by DC Comics.
-He is based off the vampire Count Dracula from the Bram Stoker book Dracula.
+He is based on the vampire Count Dracula from the Bram Stoker book Dracula.

-A story narrated by Destiny of the Endless featured a vampire who claimed to be Dracula.

-While sleeping in his casket, Dracula has a nightmare where somebody drives a wooden stake through his heart.

 Clark Kent, Lois Lane, and Jimmy Olsen once stayed at the castle of Count Rominoff to do a story.
 When Lois is attacked by werewolves and saved by Superman, she runs into Rominoff and discover that he is actually Count Dracula.
 He revealed his plan to bring Lois to Transylvania so that he can lure out Superman and turn him into a vampire.
 After messing with Superman with what transpired during the Imperiex War, Dracula finally bites into Superman's neck.
 However, Dracula is disintegrated by Superman's blood, which contains solar energy.
 Superman loses all memory of this encounter.

-Issue #14 of the third Shazam comics series revealed that a variant of Dracula lives in the Darklands.
+Issue #14 of the third Shazam comics series revealed that a version of Dracula lives in the Darklands.
 The Shazam Family previously assisted the Ghost Patrol in fighting him.